Velesio/velesio-aiserver/monitoring/README.md

 ## Quick Start

-1. Make sure your main Redis instance is running (the one used by neovratz-aiserver)
+1. Make sure your main Redis instance is running (the one used by velesio-aiserver)

 2. Set the Redis password environment variable to match your main Redis instance:
 ```bash